Post hoc analysis

-In a scientific study, post hoc analysis (from Latin post hoc, "after this") consists of statistical analyses that were specified after the data were seen.
-They are usually used to uncover specific differences between three or more group means when an analysis of variance (ANOVA) test is significant.
-This typically creates a multiple testing problem because each potential analysis is effectively a statistical test.
-Multiple testing procedures are sometimes used to compensate, but that is often difficult or impossible to do precisely.
-Post hoc analysis that is conducted and interpreted without adequate consideration of this problem is sometimes called data dredging by critics because the statistical associations that it finds are often spurious.
+Post hoc tests are follow-up tests performed after a significant ANOVA result to identify where the differences lie (which specific groups differ).
+To compensate, multiple post hoc testing procedures are sometimes used, but that is often difficult or impossible to do precisely.
+Post hoc analysis that is conducted and interpreted without adequate consideration of this problem is sometimes called data dredging (p-hacking) by critics because the statistical associations that it finds are often spurious.
+In other words, findings from data dredging are invalid or not trustworthy.